Vishakhasenthilnathan/Twitter/README.md

 # Twitter

-Twitter clone app with the Basic feature developed using Java
+Twitter clone app with the Basic feature developed using Java and using AWS - bitnami parse server
 1. Login/signup

 ![img_5.png](img_5.png)